lkerr/groundfish-MSE/documentation/econ_module.md

 * to do for monday-
    * check out the get_fishery_next_period.  somehow daily_catch is giving me some catch of "nofish"  This is probably a result of the (emean) or an exp(0)=1 thing.
 I have 30 rows in daily catch and 29 in the fishery holder.
 Need to drop nofish.
 Order and cbind.
    * integrate 'test' changed to working
+   * The Econ module is a little bit fragile.
+A few datasets need to be merged.
+I initially used "base::merge."
+That was slow, so I used "dplyr::left_join," which was faster.
+Now, I'm ensuring that the merged datasets are the same length and order and using "cbind."
+      * get_bio_for_econ.R
+      * There is a left_join in get_fishery_next_period and zero_out_closed_asc_cutout.R

 [Return to Wiki Home](https://github.com/thefaylab/groundfish-MSE/wiki)